Case Study #2

 Sydney team profiles

-Professional LinkedIn bios for 2–3 new Sydney-based team members, positioning each person's background and expertise within Morningstar DBRS's Australian coverage story.
+Professional LinkedIn bios for new team leads in Sydney, positioning each person's background and expertise within Morningstar DBRS's Australian coverage story.

 Press release